Key Takeaways

 What's the difference between Class II and Class III gaming?

-Class II includes bingo and bingo-like games, including electronic bingo machines, regulated by the tribe and the NIGC without state involvement.
-Class III covers everything else — slots, blackjack, sports betting, and other banked games — and requires a Tribal-State Compact.
-Many machines that look like slot machines in Oklahoma casinos are actually Class II electronic bingo devices, a distinction with significant legal and financial implications.
+Class II includes bingo and bingo-like games, including certain electronic aids to bingo, regulated by the tribe and the NIGC without state compact approval.
+Class III covers everything else — slots, blackjack, sports betting, and other banked games — and generally requires a Tribal-State Compact or federal substitute procedure.
+Some machines that look like slot machines are Class II electronic bingo devices, a distinction with significant legal and financial implications.

 Do tribes have to share gaming revenue with the state?